dubeymanish4873/Note_Me_App/README.md

 3. **Creating New Notes**: Click on the '+' button to create a new note.
 Enter the title and content for the note and click on the save button to add it.
 4. **Deleting Notes**: To delete a note, long-press on the note in the list to trigger the deletion confirmation dialog.
 Confirm the deletion to remove the note.

-## Screenshots
-Include screenshots of the app's user interface to provide a visual representation of its features.

 ## Dependencies
 List any third-party libraries or dependencies used in the project.